 - Signs of liver disease; vomiting, stomach or abdominal pain, yellowing eyes or skin, or dark urine.

-If you or a loved one has experienced any of these side effects after taking Tasigna, you are not alone.
+If you or a loved one has experienced any of these side effects after taking Tasigna, you may want to speak with the lawyers at Johnson//Becker.
 A number of patients who took Tasigna and suffered side effects have begun to contact lawyers to discuss their legal rights in filing Tasigna lawsuits against the drugs manufacturer, Novartis.